A Message from the Walla Walla Valley Wine Alliance

 Current Reopening Information

-As of July 30, 2020 Walla Walla Valley wineries in Washington may continue in-person tastings in outdoor settings for groups of 5 or less, with detailed safety measures in place.
-Wineries that offer food in Washington are able to host tastings indoors for groups of 5 or less, but all members of the party must be from the same household.
-Wineries on the Oregon side of the Valley are allowed to conduct tastings in both an indoor and outdoor setting.
+As of October 9, 2020 Walla Walla Valley wineries in Washington may continue in-person tastings in outdoor settings for groups of 6 or less, with detailed safety measures in place.
+Wineries that offer food in Washington are able to host tastings indoors for groups of 6 or less.
+Wineries on the Oregon side of the Valley are allowed to conduct tastings in both an indoor and outdoor setting for groups of up to 10.

 The Walla Walla Valley as a whole is adopting the carefully phased approaches laid out by both Oregon and Washington to ensure the health and safety of winemakers, tasting room teams, production workers and Walla Walla Valley wine enthusiasts who are eager to engage with wineries once again.
 In addition, many area wineries have adopted the Peace of Mind Pledge, created by Visit Walla Walla and supported by the Walla Walla Valley Wine Alliance and the Walla Walla Valley Chamber of Commerce promising to prioritize health and safety above all else throughout the reopening process.
 You can read the Peace of Mind Pledge in its entirety here.